kanchukaitis/vsm/README.md

 Please cite this work when using this model:

 Anchukaitis, K.J., M.N.
-Evans, M. K. Hughes, and E. Vaganov, An interpreted language implementation of the Vaganov-Shashkin tree-ring proxy system model, submitted to Dendrochronologia, 2019
+Evans, M. K. Hughes, and E. Vaganov, An interpreted language implementation of the Vaganov-Shashkin tree-ring proxy system model, submitted to *Dendrochronologia*, 2019

+A preprint is available at EarthaArXiv.

 Please inform Kevin Anchukaitis if you identify any bugs.